Azure/azure-iot-device-ecosystem/Azure_Certified_Device/Get_Started_Templates/IoT-Plug-and-Play/template-plug-and-play-getstarted.md

    const symmetricKey = "[YoursymmetricKey]"

-   const useDps = "[DPS]"
+   const useDps = "DPS"

-- Replace [DPS connection information](https://docs.microsoft.com/en-us/azure/iot-dps/quick-setup-auto-provision#create-a-new-iot-hub-device-provisioning-service) with the connection string for your device.
+- Replace [DPS connection information] with the string for your device.
 Save the changes.

 **4.2 Send Device Events to IoT Hub**